Privacy Policy

 To protect the identities of children, characters, and other entities, we apply a layered approach:

-- Encryption at rest: real display names are stored in a separate encrypted mapping using AES-256-GCM (authenticated encryption with a 256-bit key).
-Each name entry has its own random initialisation vector and authentication tag, ensuring that an attacker with database access cannot read names without the encryption key, which is held separately.
+- Encryption at rest: child names, family or household names, interests, and gender are stored AES-256-GCM-encrypted (authenticated encryption with a 256-bit key) in the same row that holds the rest of the profile.
+Each value carries its own random initialisation vector and authentication tag, so an attacker with database access cannot read the values without the encryption key, which is held separately in the application environment.

-- Decryption only on demand: real names are decrypted server-side only when they need to be returned to the authenticated parent for display in the app.
-Names appear only as pseudonyms in log output, are never cached in plaintext on-device, and are never included in error reports.
+- Decryption only on demand: real names are decrypted server-side only when they need to be returned to an authenticated parent or tutor for display in the app.
+Names appear only as encrypted ciphertext in log output and are never included in error reports.
+Personalised story titles shown in reading history may contain a first name and are cached in your browser’s local storage for offline progress views; this on-device cache is cleared automatically when you sign out (see Section 11b).

 9b.
 AI name isolation (three-stage tokenisation)

-When generating stories, illustrations, quizzes, and other content through our AI content-generation providers (Anthropic and OpenAI), we use a three-stage privacy pipeline to ensure real names are never shared with any AI provider:
+When generating stories, illustrations, quizzes, and other content through our AI content-generation providers (Anthropic and OpenAI), we use a three-stage privacy pipeline so that a child’s name and chosen character names are not shared with any AI provider:

 - Aliasing: before any prompt is sent to the AI, all real names are replaced with temporary privacy aliases — natural-sounding fictional names (e.g. “Bramble”, “Pippin”) that allow the AI to generate coherent prose without knowing the child’s identity.